 If you buy new vehicles abroad and plan to resell them in the UK you'll need to register them if you intend to use them on the road or your customer requests that the vehicle is licensed and registered when they take delivery.
 If you're approved by the Driver and Vehicle Licensing Agency (DVLA) or the Driver and Vehicle Agency (DVA) in Northern Ireland you'll be able to use one or both of the DVLA or DVA secure registration schemes.
 The two schemes are the Automated First Registration and Licensing (AFRL) system and the Secure Registration Scheme (SRS).

-If you're not approved to use these facilities you'll need to make a Notification of Vehicle Arrivals (NOVA) notification to HMRC within 14 days of the vehicles arriving into the UK before you can register them with the DVLA or DVA.
+If you're not approved to use these facilities you'll need to make a Notification of Vehicle Arrivals (NOVA) notification to HM Revenue & Customs (HMRC) within 14 days of the vehicles arriving into the UK before you can register them with the DVLA or DVA.
 The quickest and easiest way to make your notification is online using HMRC's NOVA online service.